Despite the universal acceptance on the importance of hydration...

 If you’re only mildly dehydrated you’re 114% more likely to make an error, which is similar to drinking low levels of alcohol.

 Possibly the most surprising study on how dehydration can negatively affect adults is the research carried out in the UK by Loughborough University.
 The results proved that if you’re only mildly dehydrated you are as prone to errors while driving as if you’d drunk low levels of alcohol.
-The study showed that dehydration can have a negative impact on your mental ability, similar to that seen when drinking alcohol.
-In fact you're 114% more likely to make an error if you're dehydrated.
+In fact, you're 114% more likely to make an error if you're dehydrated.

 Despite the negative health and cognitive effects of dehydration most adults go through their daily lives in this state.
 It seems illogical that this happens when staying hydrated, for most of those living in developed countries, is so simple.
 To help ensure that you’re more hydrated on a daily basis take a look at this advice from Rebecca Zamon, senior Editor at the Huffington Post, that provides some great ideas to help you drink more water every day: